alabecki/Defeasible-Conditional-Deontic-Logic-Solver/README.txt

 For 1, 2, and 3, a and b can be any arbitrary formulas of propositional logic.
-4, 5, and 6 are limited to literals because generating all formulas is impossible and generating such instances for formulas of length 1 or 2, is very slow.
+4, 5, and 6 are limited to literals because generating all formulas is impossible and generating such instances for formulas all of length 2, is already very slow.

-As for augmenting R, this can be done in two ways.
+Augmenting R, this can be done in two ways.
 The first is simply to type in a new rule, the second loads a new rule file and combines it with the current ruleset to generate a new one.